 1. Choose the right fuel.

-It is important to select the proper heat source for your fire pit.
-If it is a pre-fab model, the manufacturer will list the correct type.
-If you plan to have one custom built, work with your landscape architect to obtain the type that best suits your needs.
-Most fire pits can safely control fires that are fueled by hard woods like cedar and oak or can be outfitted to produce heat through natural gas, propane, or gel.
+Select the proper heat source for your fire pit.
+If it is a pre-fab model, the manufacturer will list the correct type of fuel to use.
+If you plan to have one custom-built, work with your landscape architect to determine what fuel sources should be used.
+Depending on the design and components, fire pits can be fueled by hardwoods like cedar and oak or they can be outfitted with burners that rely on natural gas, propane, or alcohol-based fire gel.

 Your fire pit must be placed on a surface that can handle sparks or embers that might blow from the bowl.
 Any natural stones, like flagstone, travertine, slate, and granite, and manmade materials like concrete and durable fire-safe paving stones, are excellent choices.

 Avoid grassy, vegetated areas that could ignite.
 Likewise, the implementation should be aptly supported by a solid surface.
 If you are using a prefabricated fire pit, it should be placed on level ground to prevent the risks of tipping over.